Melandel/blog/_posts/2020-11-03-workflow-complements.md

 Now, integrating snippet creation into your workflow sounds _manageable_, doesn't it?

+It suddenly became a _non-event_.

 Every time I compare Visual Studio's snippets with vim's (or vscode's) snippets, it reminds me that a **huge** part of the value of a tool is in its ability to go along with my workflow.
 In fact, had I stayed on Visual Studio, I would _never_ have thought of making my own snippets!

 ## Todolist & smaller commits
-Planning what I expect to be done in the current day is an important part of my day: it gives me a sense of direction, and boundaries to help me picking my trade-offs between thinking and producing.
+For me, **planning** what I expect to be **done** at the end of the day is an important part it: it gives me a sense of direction, and boundaries to help me chose my trade-offs between thinking and producing.

 Additionally, I like to measure my productivity through my commits.

-**Commits are value.**
+From my perspective, **Commits are value.**

 For that reason, I want to commit as soon as I made a change in the code source that compiles and passes the unit tests.